lynnfaraday/aresmush.com/tutorials/code/quickstart/command-args.md

     cmd.root_is?("someroot")

 {% tip %}
 In Ruby code, it's common to put a ? on the end when naming methods that return true or false.
-You'll see this a lot in Ares code, like  <code>enactor.is_approved?</code> .
+You'll see this a lot in Ares code, like  `enactor.is_approved?` .
 {% endtip %}

 ## Try It! - Adding a Switch